TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Spectral data analysis

 We fitted the IRD RV data using \texttt{radvel}\footnote{\url{https://github.com/California-Planet-Search/radvel}} \citep{fulton2018radvel}.
-We adopted gaussian priors on the orbital period and epoch of transits, based on the results of the photometric analysis reported in Table \ref{tab:final_params}, and uniform prior with upper bound of $300 \, \mathrm{m \, s}^{-1}$ on the RV semiamplitude ($K_{\mathrm{p}}$).
+We adopted Gaussian priors on the orbital period and epoch of transits, based on the results of the photometric analysis reported in Table \ref{tab:final_params}, and uniform prior with upper bound of $300 \, \mathrm{m \, s}^{-1}$ on the RV semi-amplitude ($K_{\mathrm{p}}$).
 We also included the jitter term with uniform prior between 0 and 100.
-However, the best-fit models do not provide a good match to the observed RV data, as it can be seen in Figure \ref{fig:radvel_panels}.
-Alternative configurations with a linear trend do not provide significant improvements.

-There are at least three possible explanations of such a poor agreement between the RV data and our simple RV models.
-First, the RV measurements can be dominated by systematic effects, as their overall ranges of variations are comparable with the potential instrumental offsets of $\sim 10 \, \mathrm{m \, s}^{-1}$.
-Second, strong stellar activity could also cause similar offsets.
-The third and most intriguing scenario is that TOI-1442 and/or TOI-2445 host additional planets with detectable RV signals, but which are not transiting.
-More RV measurements are required to test these different scenarios.

-Nonetheless, the current RV measurements have a good phase coverage, so that we can constrain $K_{\mathrm{p}}$.
-We derive 3$\sigma$ upper limits as half of the variation ranges obtained by subtracting the maximum value plus three times its upper error bar and the minimum value minus three times its lower error bar.